A1ic3-g/arma-modpack-size-calculator/README.md

     chmod +x arma-modpack-size-linux.sh
     ```

-2. Run it from the terminal:
+2. Run the script:

     ```bash
     ./arma-modpack-size-linux.sh
     ```

-3. Provide the path to the Arma 3 modpack HTML file exported from the launcher.
+3. Provide the full path to your exported modpack HTML file when prompted.

-4. When prompted, enter the path to your Steam workshop content folder, typically:
+4. When asked for the **workshop folder path**, it is typically:

     ```bash
-    ~/.steam/steam/SteamApps/workshop/content/107410
+    ~/.steam/steam/steamapps/workshop/content/107410
     ```

-5. The script will parse the mod list, check each mod's folder size, and output a table sorted by size in megabytes.
+5. The script will scan each mod folder, compute sizes, and display a table sorted by size in MB.

-## System-agnostic (Python)
+## 🐍 System-Agnostic (Python)

-This version runs on both Windows and Linux systems and is ideal if you already have Python installed.
-It's also useful if you want to generate graphs using matplotlib, or export the data to a CSV file for visualisation in spreadsheet software such as Excel.

-The python script has been moved to the `python` subfolder since for most users this will be harder to use.
+This version works on **Windows**, **Linux**, or **macOS** and is recommended if:

+- You already have Python installed
+- You want to export mod sizes as CSV
+- You plan to generate graphs using `matplotlib`
+- You want more flexibility in scripting or automation

+📁 The script is located in the `python/` subfolder for clarity, as it’s typically used by more advanced users.

-### Usage
+### 🔧 Usage

-1. Install the required Python packages:
+1. Install dependencies:

     ```bash
     pip install -r requirements.txt